iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Conjugate Gradient and Oblique Projectors.md

 > $$

 Take note that, $\text{ran}(P_k) = \mathcal K_k(A|r_0)$ because the index starts with zero.
 The above formulations gives theoretical importance for the Conjugate Gradient Algorithm.

+---
+### **Full/partial Orthogonalizations**
+To achieve better acurracy, we mantually enforce the conditions of orthogonality between residual vectors and A-Orthogonality between Conjugate Vectors.